UK Spouse Visa Guide

-As a general rule of thumb if applying for entry clearance (I.e you are applying from outside the UK) then only the sponsor can show their income to meet the Spouse Visa financial requirements.
-If applying to vary your visa or extending your current Spouse Visa then both the sponsor and the applicant can show their income.
+As a general rule of thumb if applying for entry clearance (I.e you are applying from outside the UK) then only the sponsor can show their income to meet the financial requirements.
+If applying to vary your visa or extending your current visa then both the sponsor and the applicant can show their income.

 What sources of income are accepted?